jackeinbinder01/Movie-List-Manager/Manual/ApplicationManual.md

 With the Movie List Manager, users can:

-View, filter, sort and select movies from a source list Add or remove movies to/from any number of user created watchlists View movie details for any selected movie in any watchlist including the source list Record specific movies as 'Watched'
+- View, filter, sort and select movies from a source list
+- Add or remove movies to/from any number of user created watchlists
+- View movie details for any selected movie in any watchlist including the source list
+- Record specific movies as 'Watched'
-Record personal movie ratings (from 1.0 - 10.0)
+- Record personal movie ratings (from 1.0 - 10.0)
-Delete watchlists
+- Delete watchlists
-Import watchlists from a file (JSON or CSV)
+- Import watchlists from a file (JSON or CSV)
-Export watchlists to a file (XML, JSON, CSV or TXT) All changes made to watchlists, including the 'All Movies' source list, are automatically saved, and persist from session to session
+- Export watchlists to a file (XML, JSON, CSV or TXT)
+- All changes made to watchlists, including the 'All Movies' source list, are automatically saved, and persist from session to session

+#### *For definitions pertaining to the components of this application, please refer to the Glossary at the bottom of this manual*

 ---

 ### How to Run This Application: